Ernest Slingeneyer: Work

-Slingeneyer was a commercially astute artist who was able to adapt to the changing taste of the moneyed class of Belgium, which initially was liberal and partly favorable to the French Revolution and also in awe of the major maritime nations of the time.
+A commercially astute artist, Slingeneyer was able to adapt to the changing taste of the moneyed class of Belgium, which initially was liberal and partly favorable to the French Revolution, and also in awe of the major maritime nations of the time.
 This explains the subjects from French, Dutch, Portuguese and English maritime history to which Slingeneyer returned repeatedly early in his career.
-Around the great anniversaries of Belgium (1855 and 1880) there was a great outpouring of Belgian national feeling, while the French-speaking establishment also showed a great sympathy for the Flemish (often medieval) past.
-It is in this context that Slingeneyer painted his series of works of portraits and scenes of Flemish medieval heroes such a Nicolaas Zannekin, Jacob van Artevelde, Jan Breydel, Frans Anneessens, the Battle of Roosebeke. etc.
+Around the significant anniversaries of Belgium (1855 and 1880), there was an outpouring of Belgian national feeling, while the French-speaking establishment also showed considerable sympathy for the Flemish (often medieval) past.
+It is in this context that Slingeneyer painted his series of works of portraits and scenes of Flemish medieval heroes such Nicolaas Zannekin, Jacob van Artevelde, Jan Breydel, Frans Anneessens, the Battle of Roosebeke. etc.

 Slingeneyer was also an excellent portrait painter.
 Further he created countless genre pieces with themes from the folk culture of Italy and North Africa, which are about the only works of Slingeneyer that can still count on the interest of today's collectors.
 The titles of some of these works are Souvenir of Carthage (1872), the Bedouin woman, the Proud fisherman, the Orange seller, the Young Algerian woman, etc.

 As his work had already been left behind by artistic developments in Belgium and abroad during his lifetime, his work fell quickly into oblivion after his death.